networkpanic/dotfiles/README.md

-Acidhunters dotfiles
+My dotfiles
 =================
-This is a repository of dotfiles, managed with  [Dotbot][dotbot].
+This is a repository of dotfiles, managed with  [Dotbot](https://github.com/anishathalye/dotbot).

 Warning